curtisqt30/471-project/README.md

 ```

 ## Project Overview
-- A multi-client FTP server and client implemention in Python that supports basic file transfer operations
+- A multi-client FTP server and client implementation in Python that supports basic file transfer operations

 ### Requirements:
 - Python 3.7 or higher
-- No external dependences (uses standard library only)
+- No external dependencies (uses standard library only)

 ### Server:
 - Stores files in a server data directory